Nga Htwe Yu

-Gen. Nga Htwe Yu (ငထွေရူး, [ŋə tʰwè jú]) was one of the Four Paladins of King Anawrahta during the Bagan dynasty.
+Gen. Nga Htwe Yu (ငထွေရူး, [ŋə tʰwè jú]) was one of the Four Paladins of King Anawrahta during the Bagan dynasty in modern-day Myanmar.
 He was formerly a palm tree climber from Myinmu and said to be capable of dealing with a thousand palm trees in one morning.
 He was later knighted by Anawrahta and served as a leading general of the Royal Army.